jacquetc/skribisto/README.md

 Skribisto is geared toward helping anyone write anything, be it a novel or course notes.
 The user is free to use tags to define texts or write hundreds of notes.
 The tools are designed to be most unobstrusive, so you can write, write and write a bit more without too much distraction.

-With Skribisto, the user can create and organize text papers (called "sheets").
-Exactly the same is possible with the notes.
-Sheets can link to a synopsis and multiple notes, or create them on the fly while writing.
+With Skribisto, the user can create and organize items, such as texts.
+Texts can have its own plan and can be linked to other items, or create them on the fly while writing.

 What Skribisto is not : LibreOffice, Calligra or Word.
 Any project can be exported to .odt so as to make use of these complete text processors formatting abilities before printing.

 Accessibility is too often forgotten.
 I'm trying to keep the interface accessible for screen readers, as much as Qt let me implement it.
 Jaws and NVDA are my screen readers for testing.
 Please contact me if there is a glaring lack in the accessibility.
+Some technical choices have already been made so as to not hinder accessibility, like the seemingly strange choice of a classic drop-down menu on the top left of the window.

 ## Goals